The Belmonts: Origins and work with DiMucci (1955–1960)

-Shortly after the tragedy, the quartet hit again with "A Teenager in Love" (Laurie 3027).
-It became their first release to break the Top Ten, reaching number 5 on the Billboard Hot 100.
+In March 1959, Dion and the Belmonts' next single, "A Teenager in Love", became their first release to reach the top ten, peaking at No. 5 on the Billboard Hot 100 and No. 28 on the UK Singles Chart.
+Written by Doc Pomus and Mort Shuman, it's considered one of the greatest songs in rock and roll history.

 D'Aleo went to great efforts to contribute his famous falsetto to the song.

-"I was in the navy", the singer recalls.
+"I was in the Navy", the singer recalls.
 "I got a call from Fred.
 'We've gotta finish up the album.
 You've gotta get over here'.
 So I got a flight and went in.
 One of the last songs we did was "A Teenager in Love".
 I listened and said, 'What?
 I hope this song doesn't go out as a single.
 It's a terrible song'.
 I hated the song.
 Later on, I'm heading to South America with the fleet and my friend in the radio shack said, 'Hey, get down here and listen to this!'

 It was "A Teenager in Love".
 In seven days, it became a hit!".
 Their appearance on "American Bandstand" was without D'Aleo, however, who returned to duty with the navy.

 At various times the group performed without him.
 During one national TV appearance on Clark's Saturday night program ("Live from the little theater on 44th Street in Manhattan"), he was filmed in his navy uniform, arriving just in time for the filming session.

 There were several picture sleeves from this era that did not picture D'Aleo, although he performed on all recordings.

+"A Teenager in Love" was followed by their first album, Presenting Dion and the Belmonts.

+Their biggest hit, "Where or When", was released in November 1959, and reached No. 3 on the Billboard Hot 100 with the group making another national appearance on American Bandstand.

+Although publicity photos show the group as a trio without Angelo D'Aleo, he performed on all of their recorded material;

+these photos were presented for promotional reasons owing to his departure to serve in the U.S. Navy.

 After their top-ten success with "A Teenager in Love", Dion and the Belmonts recorded four more singles.

 By the time of their breakup, all eight Laurie releases charted Billboard.

 Every "A" side made the top 40, except "Every Little Thing I Do" (Laurie 3035), which made the top 50.
-Their biggest hit and largest-selling record, "Where or When (Laurie 3044)", climbed to number 3 on the Billboard charts in early 1960.
+Their biggest hit and largest-selling record, "Where or When" (Laurie 3044), climbed to number 3 on the Billboard charts in early 1960.
 The "B" side, "That's My Desire", highlighted D'Aleo's soaring falsetto.

 It also received considerable airplay, especially in the New York City area.

 This time their appearance on American Bandstand once again featured all four members.